Perception-Lab-PNB3EE3/zongRuiyan/Zong_Ruiyan_Assignment/Preregistration/assignment_preregistration_template.md

 ## 23. Missing data

-> If a subject does not complete any of the three indices of tastiness, that subject will not be included in the analysis.
+> If a participant have missing results or does not complete any of the trials of three velocity types, that subject will not be included in the analysis.

 ## 24. Exploratory analysis